hdydenairn/hdydenairn.github.io/_pages/about.md

 - Managing Extraction and Recycling in a Dynamic Economy with Environmental Externalities
 - Who Matters to Whom?
 Mapping Source–Destination Dependencies in Renewable Energy Supply Chains, with [María-Eugenia Sanin](https://sites.google.com/site/meugeniasanin/)
-- From Swine Fever in China to Forest Loss in Brazil: A Natural Experiment on Trade and Deforestation